Preparing Sassy water in my kitchen, stay watered down

 • One of the best ways to recognize dehydration is to pay close attention to the color of your urine.
 Ideally, light to clear urine indicates proper water intake.

-• The first sign of dehydration may be headachy feeling at the end of the day.
+• The first sign of dehydration may be a headache feeling at the end of the day.

 Who doesn’t relish the feeling of a cool drink of water on a sweltering hot day?

-Listed below are a number of ways to integrate more water into your lifestyle.
+Listed below are several ways to integrate more water into your lifestyle.

-• Pour the water into an easy-to use-water bottle.
+• Pour the water into an easy-to-use water bottle.
 Add ice and a slice of lemon or lime.
 Chill the water.
-Drink moderate-size portions spread over the course of a day, rather than drinking it all at one time.
+Drink moderate-size portions spread over the course of a day rather than all at once.

-• Visit the office water cooler and take water breaks instead of coffee break.
+• Visit the office water cooler and take water breaks instead of coffee breaks.

-• Carrying a bottle of water on the morning commute or keeping a cup of water at one’s desk can contribute to proper hydration.
+• Proper hydration can be achieved by carrying a bottle of water on the morning commute or keeping a cup of water at one’s desk.

 • Eat lots of hydrating fruits and vegetables: cucumbers, watermelon, pineapple, zucchini,